Rong0715/cse15l-lab-reports/Week 1 Lab Report.md

 * Trying some cammands

 ## Installing VScode
 The latest version of VScode could be found here: [link](https://code.visualstudio.com/).
+VS Code is a free code editor made by Microsoft.
+It helps you write and organize your code easily and has features like code highlighting, finding mistakes, and auto-suggestions to make your coding experience better.

 After downloading and installing VScode following the instructions on the website, open it on your end.
 It would be like this: